gitee2github/docs/docs/en/docs/Container/isula-build.md

 - `docker-daemon:image:tag`: directly pushes the successfully built image to Docker daemon, for example, `-o docker-daemon:busybox:latest`.
 Pay attention to the following restrictions:
 - isula-build and Docker must be on the same node.
   - The tag must be configured.

-- `docker://registry.example.com/repository:tag`: directly pushes the successfully built image to the remote image repository, for example, `-o docker://localhost:5000/library/busybox:latest`.
+- `docker://registry.example.com/repository:tag`: directly pushes the successfully built image to the remote image repository in Docker image format, for example, `-o docker://localhost:5000/library/busybox:latest`.

 - `docker-archive:<path>/<filename>:image:tag`: saves the successfully built image to the local host in Docker image format, for example, `-o docker-archive:/root/image.tar:busybox:latest`.

+When experiment feature is enabled, you can build image in OCI image format with:
+- `oci://registry.example.com/repository:tag`: directly pushes the successfully built image to the remote image repository in OCI image format(OCI image format should be supported by the remote repository), for example, `-o oci://localhost:5000/library/busybox:latest`.

+- `oci-archive:<path>/<filename>:image:tag`: saves the successfully built image to the local host in OCI image format, for example, `-o oci-archive:/root/image.tar:busybox:latest`.

 In addition to flags, the build subcommand also supports an argument whose type is string and meaning is context, that is, the context of the Dockerfile build environment.
 The default value of this parameter is the current path where isula-build is executed.
 This path affects the path retrieved by the ADD and COPY commands of .dockerignore and Dockerfile.